Manifold Learning for Source Separation in Confusion-Limited Gravitational-Wave Data: Continuous Wavelet Transform Preprocessing

 We first apply a fourth-order Butterworth high-pass filter at $f_{\text{min}} = 0.1$ mHz to remove low-frequency drifts.
 Then we whiten the signal by subtracting the global mean and dividing by the global standard deviation.
 These statistics are computed from the raw time-domain training background data.
 This global normalization prevents batch effects that can arise when normalizing each segment independently.

 Next, we compute the CWT using logarithmically spaced frequency scales.
 The number of scales $n_{\text{scales}} = 140$ is chosen to match approximately 14 scales per octave.
 This provides adequate frequency resolution across LISA's frequency range.
 The scales are computed as $s = f_s / f$ where $f_s$ is the sampling rate and $f$ ranges logarithmically from $f_{\text{min}}$ to $f_{\text{max}}$.
+The resulting CWT therefore produces 140 pseudo-frequency samples determined by the chosen wavelet scales.
+For use in the convolutional autoencoder, the scalogram is subsequently resized to a fixed frequency resolution of 100 bins using interpolation.
+This step standardizes the input dimensions across all segments while preserving the overall time-frequency structure present in the original CWT representation.

 We then take the magnitude of the complex CWT coefficients to obtain the scalogram.
 We then use a logarithmic transform, $\log_{10}(|\text{CWT}| + \epsilon)$ where $\epsilon = 10^{-10}$ prevents numerical issues.
 This compresses the dynamic range of the scalogram.
 Finally, we normalize each scalogram segment to zero mean and unit variance after the log transform.